theupdateframework/python-tuf/tuf/README.md

 $ mkdir django; echo 'file4' > django/file4.txt
 ```

-With the target files available on the `targets\` directory of the repository,
+With the target files available on the `targets/` directory of the repository,
 the `add_targets()` method of a Targets role can be called to add the target to
 metadata.